The Laguna 69 hike is what drew me to Huaraz. After seeing pictures of the famous lake, I knew I had to experience it for myself.

 Is the Laguna 69 hike difficult

-The difficulty of hiking Laguna 69 lies in the altitude rather than the distance.
+Yes!
+But the difficulty of hiking Laguna 69 lies in the altitude rather than the distance.
 It’s only 7 km one way, but you’ll gain 800 m on the way up.

-Here’s the thing.
 It’s such a popular hike, and the photos are shared all over social media, so people often think it’s easy.
 It is not!
 But it is achievable for most people, so don’t be scared to take it on.

 If you have the patience and determination to get to the top, you will make it.

-How to acclimatize before hiking Laguna 69
+How to acclimatize

-The best way to acclimatize is to spend a few days in Huaraz before hiking Laguna 69.
-This is what I did.
 There are a few easier hikes (like Laguna Llaca) that you can do during this time.
 You’ll enjoy Laguna 69 more by giving your body time to adjust to the altitude.

-Best time hike to Laguna 69
+Best time to hike to Laguna 69

 Huaraz is the hiking capital of Peru, and the best time to visit is during the dry season from May to September.
-The temperatures are lower at this time, but you’ll have more chance of clear skies and sunshine.

-July and August is high season for travel in Peru.
+July and August are high season for travel in Peru.
 I did the Laguna 69 hike in July, and the weather was perfect.
 I was expecting Peru to be super busy and crowded with tourists, but it wasn’t as hectic as I was expecting it to be.

 October to April brings frequent rainfall, which is not recommended for the Laguna 69 trek.
 The weather will be unpredictable, and you can get rain, sun, and snow in one day!